jhucsf/spring2021/assign/assign02.md

 In this assignment, you will implement a postfix calculator program in C and x86-64 assembly language.

+Milestone 1 grading breakdown (20% of assignment grade):

+* `cPostfixCalc` functionality: 10%
+* Correctness of individual functions: 10%

+Milestone 2 grading breakdown (10% of assignment grade):

+* Coming soon!

-The grading breakdown is:
+Milestone 3 grading breakdown (70% of assignment grade):

-* Detailed milestone requirements and grading breakdowns coming soon!
+* Coming soon!

 This is a challenging assignment.
 Don't wait until the last minute to start it!
 As usual, ask questions using Piazza, come to office hours, etc.